TheWelcomer/MorphSeg/README.md

 - SEP: Append a morpheme separator (e.g., " @@") to the output after the character.
 - DELETE: Do not copy the character to the output.
 - (ADD_`<char>`): Add the character `<char>` to the output.
+- There are additional actions such as substitutions that are used to boost performance.
+Please look at the `oracle.py` code for more details.

 ## Example
 Given the input word "unhappiness", the model might output the following BIO tags: